 According to Madison: “Besides the advantage of being armed, which the Americans possess over the people of almost every other nation, the existence of subordinate governments, to which the people are attached, and by which the militia officers are appointed, forms a barrier against the enterprises of ambition, more insurmountable than any which a simple government of any form can admit of.”

-Madison also observed, prophetically, that in Europe, “the governments are afraid to trust the people with arms.”
-(I note “prophetically” because the inability of Europeans to defend themselves against the tyrannical socialist dictatorships of Adolf Hitler, Benito Mussolini and Joseph Stalin resulted in the deaths of more than 35 million European civilians.)
+Madison also observed — prophetically, as it turns out — that European “governments are afraid to trust the people with arms.”
+I note “prophetically,” because the inability of Europeans to defend themselves against the tyrannical socialist dictatorships of Adolf Hitler, Benito Mussolini, and Joseph Stalin resulted in the deaths of more than thirty-five million European civilians.

 More specifically, as Noah Webster wrote in 1787: “Before a standing army can rule, the people must be disarmed; as they are in almost every kingdom in Europe.
 The supreme power in America cannot enforce unjust laws by the sword; because the whole body of the people are armed, and constitute a force superior to any band of regular troops that can be, on any pretense, raised in the United States.
 A military force, at the command of Congress, can execute no laws, but such as the people perceive to be just and constitutional; for they will possess the power, and jealousy will instantly inspire the inclination, to resist the execution of a law which appears to them unjust and oppressive.”

 “A people can never be deprived of their liberties,” Webster insisted, “while they retain in their own hands, a power sufficient to any other power in the state.”

 Despite this fundamental truth, there exists a cynical and malicious argument for undermining the Second Amendment.
 This argument is made by historical revisionists who insist that because “a well regulated militia” refers to a state militia (or guard), it only authorizes “the People to keep and bear Arms” in their capacity as members of such militias.